manasbiparajuli/manasbi-chautaari-api/README.md

 The project has configured actuators using Spring Actuator and only exposes the following endpoints: health, info.
 The endpoints can be accessed at ```{domain}/actuator/{endpoint}```

+## Code Coverage

+The project uses Jacoco plugin to generate code coverage.
+Locations for coverage report can be found as below:

+- In binary format: `target/jacoco.exec`
+- In readable formats such as XML, CSV and HTML `target/site/jacoco/index.html`

+## Deployment

+Application has been deployed to Heroku with automatic deployments from master branch.

 ## Authors

 - [@manasbiparajuli](https://www.github.com/manasbiparajuli)